 Scout Snacks can produce a variety of enchanting aromas, depending on the phenotype.
-AC-dominant phenotypes will provide a delightful bouquet of cookie dough, cherries, brown sugar, diesel, and skunk.
-When broken apart, the buds emit faint scents of pepper and pine.
+AC-dominant phenotypes will provide a delightful bouquet of cookie dough, cherries, brown sugar, petrol, and skunk.
+When broken apart, the buds emit faint scents of black pepper and pine.
 Do-Si-Dos-dominant phenotypes offer an equally pleasant aroma of mint, pine, citrus, skunk, and diesel.
 Some rare phenotypes may lean heavily to the OG Kush aroma of fresh soil, pine, citrus, and fuel.

 Scout Snacks Effects

 Both Do-Si-Dos and Animal Cookies are exceptionally potent varieties.
 Some phenotypes of Do-Si-Dos contain up to 30 percent THC, which is an incredibly high figure.
 Like its parents, Scout Snacks has high levels of THC.
 This Indica-dominant strain delivers potent and sedating effects that can send even the most seasoned stoners to bed.

 The high begins with a rush of creativity and mental stimulation, followed by a calming and body-numbing stone.
 This strain is relaxing and soothing, making it an excellent choice for a nighttime or weekend smoke.
 The strong Indica effects of Scout Snacks may make it challenging for the user to focus on an activity or participate in a discussion.
 Those who wish to remain clearheaded and functional may not want to try Scout Snacks, while those looking for pain relief and rest will enjoy its body-melting effects.